Meat Cuts

 • Taste good.

-Noble cuts come from the parts of the animal that exercise less frequently such as beef round, rump, sirloin, loin or pork ham, loin and belly.
-Less noble cuts exhibit opposite characteristics and come from the parts of the animal that exercise frequently such as beef neck, chuck, shoulder, shin or pork shoulder, picnic and hocks.
-Such cuts contain many bones, smaller muscles and more connective tissue.
-As there is a finite number of noble parts the animal carries, the less noble and smaller parts are used for making sausages.
-This includes cuts and trimmings removed from the more noble cuts and parts such as liver, kidney, heart, tongue, jowls and skin.
-The only instance when noble meat cuts will be used for making sausages is the shortage of less noble cuts or a recipe such as for example ham sausage that calls specifically for lean ham.
+Noble cuts come from the parts of the animal that exercise less frequently, such as beef round, rump, sirloin, loin or pork ham, loin, and belly.
+Less noble cuts exhibit opposite characteristics and come from the animal parts that frequently exercise, such as beef neck, chuck, shoulder, shin or pork shoulder, picnic, and hocks.
+Such cuts contain many bones, smaller muscles, and more connective tissue.
+As the animal carries a finite number of noble parts, the less noble and smaller parts are used for making sausages.
+This includes cuts and trimmings removed from the more noble cuts and parts such as the liver, kidney, heart, tongue, jowls, and skin.
+The only instance when noble meat cuts will be used for making sausages is the shortage of less noble cuts or a recipe such as ham sausage that calls specifically for lean ham.

 There is a unique meat classification system in the USA: